mrsma11/NTNUDSCP_final/README.md

 Full description: DSCP_Final_Project.pdf

 Has these components:
--Used Data: Data_from_Catalog.py and ESSENCEm158.json
+- Used Data: Data_from_Catalog.py and ESSENCEm158.json
--Example codes: plot.py and format conversion.py
+- Example codes: plot.py and format conversion.py
--.txt files created after running the example codes: ESSENCEm158.txt and ESSENCEm158_from_json.txt (they should be exactly same)
+- .txt files created after running the example codes: ESSENCEm158.txt and ESSENCEm158_from_json.txt (they should be exactly same)